 I haven't pan-fried bacon in years!
 Perhaps it makes sense to pan-fry it if you only need a few slices.
 But for anything more than that, the oven is the best and easiest method.
+When prepared this way, the bacon cooks evenly and comes out perfect - not too chewy or crispy.

 Ingredients

+You'll simply need 8 ounces of bacon.
+That's typically one package.
 I like to use medium-thickness slices.
 Not too thick and not too thin.
-If you use any other thickness, you'll need to slightly adjust the cooking time.
+If you use any other thickness, slightly adjust the cooking time.
+Note that some bacon packages contain 12 ounces.
+If you use one of these packages, you'll need to use two sheet pans.

 Variations

+You can sprinkle the bacon slices with spices before baking them, but that's completely optional.
 Tasty options include freshly ground black pepper, garlic powder, and smoked paprika.
-You can also use a pinch of cayenne if you like spicy food.
+You can also use a pinch of cayenne pepper if you like spicy food.

 Instructions